appbaseio/reactivesearch/content/docs/reactivesearch/searchbox/api.md

 new value.

 Datasets can be configured using the following options.

--   **source** – The backing data source for suggestions.
-Expected to be a function with the signature `(query, cb)`.
-It is expected that the function will compute the suggestion set (i.e. an array of JavaScript objects) for `query` and then invoke `cb` with said set. `cb` can be invoked synchronously or asynchronously.

 -   **name** – The name of the dataset.
 This will be appended to `tt-dataset-` to form the class name of the containing DOM element.
 Must only consist of